pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 The world camera lens are interchangeable, so you can swap between the two lenses provided for normal or wide angle FOV.

 <aside class="warning">
   If you change lenses you need to <a href="#camera-intrinsics-estimation">recalibrate the camera</a> to update intrisics.
-Otherwise 3d calibraiton and accuracy test will not work properly!
+Otherwise 3d calibration and accuracy test will not work properly!
 </aside>

 #### Arm Extender